microsoft/vscode-docs/api/ux-guidelines/views.md

 # Views

 [Views](/api/references/contribution-points#contributes.views) are containers of content that can appear in the Sidebar or Panel.
 Views can contain Tree Views, Welcome Views, or Webview Views and can also display View Actions.
-Views can also be rearranged by the user or moved to another View Container (e.g. from the Primary Sidebar to the Secondary Sidebar).
+Views can also be rearranged by the user or moved to another View Container (for example, from the Primary Sidebar to the Secondary Sidebar).
 Limit the number of Views created as other extensions can contribute in the same View Container.

 **✔️ Do**

 * Use existing icons when possible
 * Use file icons for language files
 * Use a Tree View for displaying data
-* Add an icon to every View (in case it is moved to the Acivity Bar or Secondary Sidebar—both of which use icons to represent the View)
+* Add an icon to every View (in case it is moved to the Activity Bar or Secondary Sidebar—both of which use icons to represent the View)
 * Keep the number of Views to a minimum
 * Keep the length of names to a minimum
 * Limit the use of custom Webview Views